Wheel Bands™ Replacement Kit

 The one exception to making a tire change work is run flat tires.
 These are very stiff and there is not enough to remove the tire without damaging the Wheel Bands.

 Other item to note is that a tire shop does have to take extra care when changing tires on larger wheels like 21 or 22 inch.

 What else should I look for when purchasing/installing Wheel Bands?

 Be sure to consult our Buyer's Guide below...

 Do Wheel Bands fit aftermarket wheels for the Tesla Model S?

 Wheel Bands will fit aftermarket wheels for the Tesla Model S as long as you check/confirm all the requirements in the "Buyers Guide" photo immediately above.
-As an example, see below for a photo of Wheel Bands (Black Track / Red Insert) installed on the beautiful aftermarket TS117 wheels that we also carry on our site.
+As an example, see below for a photo of Wheel Bands (Black Track / Red Insert) installed on the beautiful aftermarket TS117 wheels.

 Where are Wheel Bands made?

 Wheel Bands are made in the U.S.A. in a Michigan manufacturing facility certified to the ISO/TS 16949 Quality Management System Standard for automotive parts production.